MicrosoftLearning/dp-420-cosmos-db-dev/instructions/22-sdk-multi-region.md

     CosmosClientBuilder builder = new (endpoint, key);
     ```

 1. Create a new variable named **region** of type **string** with the name of the extra region you created earlier in the lab.
-For example, if you created your Azure Cosmos DB SQL API account in the **East US** region, and then added **Brazil South**; then your string variable would contain:
+For example, if you created your Azure Cosmos DB for NoSQL account in the **East US** region, and then added **Brazil South**; then your string variable would contain:

     ```
     string region = "Brazil South";